strongbox/strongbox-examples/hello-strongbox-ant-ivy/README.md

 # Pre-requisites

-The following is a minimal configuration in order to be able to use Ivy properly with Nexus.
+The following is a minimal configuration in order to be able to use Ivy properly with Strongbox.

 * Install a Java SDK.
 * Define an `IVY_HOME` variable pointing to the base directory of your Ivy installation.